Arihant-A/Arihant_1/a/README.md

 - One `sky130_fd_sc_hd__and2_1` cell.
 - One output: `y`.

-**Why Synthesize Only a Submodule?**
+**Why Isolate and Synthesize Only a Submodule?**
-This technique is used in real industry flows when:
+Such an approach is employed during the process of real industrial design flows if:
-- A design is too large to synthesize as a whole unit and needs to be broken into independently synthesizable partitions.
+- The design size is too great to fit into synthesis in a single block, requiring partitioning into independently synthesizable blocks.
-- A specific sub-module is suspected of having synthesis issues and needs to be isolated for debugging.
+- There is a possibility that the submodule might have problems during synthesis, requiring it to be singled out for investigation.
-- A module is used in multiple different top-level designs - a single synthesized sub-module can be dropped into any of them.
+- The same module is being utilized in various top-level designs, which means that only one synthesized sub-module can be employed in all top designs.
-- Generating individual IP blocks for third-party delivery.
+- Development of separate IP cores.
 ---

 ### 2.5 Simulation